 So, why social platforms anyways?

-Furthermore, people aren’t just using social media, but they’re using social platforms specifically to make purchasing decisions.
+Furthermore, people aren’t just using social media to catch up with friends and family, they’re ALSO using social platforms specifically to make purchasing decisions.

 This is a big deal.

 For example, 70% of business-to-consumer marketers have acquired customers through Facebook.